eliemichel/OpenMfx/CppPluginSupport/README.md

 CppPluginSupport
 ================

-*CppPluginSupport* is a small set of C++ classes reducing boilerplate when writing Open Mesh Effect plugins.
+*CppPluginSupport* is a small set of C++ classes reducing boilerplate when writing OpenMfx plugins.
 Its used is not mandatory but there is only little reason not to use it.

 ## Usage